chrisseaton/chrisseaton.github.io/truffleruby/basic-graal-graphs/index.md

 <a href="exampleFullEscape@6.svg"><img style='max-height: 30em' src="exampleFullEscape@6.svg"></a>
 </figure>

-Graal has sophisticated support for *virtualisation* of objects, and [*escape analysis*](#escape), including [*partial escape analysis*](#partial-escape).
+Graal has sophisticated support for *virtualisation* of objects, and escape analysis, including [*partial escape analysis*](#partial-escape).
 We can see some evidence of this in how it represents object allocations and references in later phases.
 Initially this graph has a `NewArray` node, but this is decomposed later on.

 <figure>
 <a href="exampleFullEscape@33.svg"><img style='max-height: 30em' src="exampleFullEscape@33.svg"></a>